Last Updated on July 28, 2026 by Daniel Globe

 - Coil styles flex better on curved seams.

-Choose locking sliders when you want secure hold, or non-locking sliders when you need fast access.
-Matching the original size and type helps you keep your setup reliable, mobile, and free from avoidable failure.
+Choose locking sliders when you want secure hold, or non-locking sliders when you need fast, multi-directional access.
+Matching the original size and type keeps your setup reliable and free from avoidable failure.

 Chain Material Types